internetofdrums/internet-drum-pattern-queue-server-spec/README.md

 ## Documentation website

-You can [view the latest version of the API documenation online][3].
+You can [view the latest version of the API documentation online][3].

 [1]: https://github.com/internetofdrums/internet-drum-pattern-spec
 [2]: https://github.com/OAI/OpenAPI-Specification